The Pharmacist salary in US is $128,710 yearly.

 Laboratory technicians perform various procedures in a laboratory setting.
 A laboratory technician earns an average of $49,793 every year in the U.S.

-Pharmacist Job and Salary Outlook in the United States
+Pharmacist Salary and Job Outlook in US

 The employment of some pharmacists is projected to go down by 2 percent from 2020 to 2030.